fchastanet/bash-tools-framework/BestPractices.md

   - `declare -a cmd=(git push origin :${branch})`
   - then you can display the result using echo `"${cmd[*]}"`
   - you can execute the command using `"${cmd[@]}"`
+- boolean arguments, to avoid seeing some calls like this `myFunction 0 1 0` here a myFunction with 3 boolean values. prefer to provide constants(using readonly) to make the call more clear like `myFunction arg1False arg2True arg3False` of course replacing argX with the real argument name Eg:
+  `Filters::metadata "${FILTER_META_DATA_REMOVE_HEADERS}"` You have to prefix
+  all your constants to avoid conflicts.

 ## some commands default options to use